hiShivamhere/Projects/P1-Women's Clothing Review Dataset/Description.md

-sentiment analysis of women's clothing review dataset
+sentiment analysis of women's clothing review dataset on AWS platform